Community Involvement & Philanthropy | Yuhaaviatam of San Manuel Nation

 We fund:

-• Direct services to prevent and address homelessness through the delivery of case management services and housing programs
+• Direct services to prevent and address homelessness through case management services and housing programs

 • Programs directed to supporting economic mobility for veterans and military families

-• Programming efforts that increase the quality of life for senior citizens
+• Community initiatives and programming efforts that increase the health, dignity and quality of life for senior citizens

-• Programs that provide support for victims of domestic violence
+• Comprehensive support services and safe spaces for survivors and victims of domestic violence

 • Projects that create the development, preservation, or rehabilitation of accessible transitional housing

-• Non-profit organizations that provide accessible civil legal aid
+• Non-profit organizations providing accessible civil legal aid and advocacy to protect the rights of underserved individuals and families

 Reinforcing Healthy and Resilient Communities